andreaaraldo/machine-learning-for-networks/9x.ml_highspeed_networks/README.md

 > time,L1-dcache-load-misses,L1-dcache-loads,L1-dcache-stores,L1-icache-load-misses,LLC-load-misses,LLC-loads,LLC-store-misses,LLC-stores,branch-load-misses,branch-misses,branches,bus-cycles,cache-misses,cache-references,context-switches,cpu-clock,cycles,dTLB-load-misses,dTLB-store-misses,dTLB-stores,iTLB-load-misses,iTLB-loads,instructions,minor-faults,node-load-misses,node-loads,node-store-misses,node-stores,page-faults,ref-cycles,task-clock,label

 ```
 While the full dataset includes all samples, the high/low/mid csv files are just subsets and include each only one specific class.
+You can just use fulldataset.csv and ignore the others, unless you want to do some specific form of training that requires one class at a time.

 The notebook includes a skeleton of the typical steps for training a model.